Types of Violations

 - Deceptive Sales and Marketing Practices - The failure of some insurers to properly monitor and control their sales force can lead to unethical and misleading marketing practices such as bait and switch schemes, misrepresentation and the use of misleading titles and designations.

-- Bail Agent Activity - A bail agent is a person permitted to solicit, negotiate, and transact undertakings of bail on behalf of a surety insurer.
+- Illegal Bail Practices - A bail agent is a person permitted to solicit, negotiate, and transact undertakings of bail on behalf of a surety insurer.
 Some unscrupulous bail agents fail to return collateral, aid and abet unlicensed bail agents or apprehend arrestees with the intent to extort premium payments.

 In addition to these types of violations, the Division investigates other complaints and alleged violations of laws relating to the transaction of insurance by individuals and entities conducting business within the State as provided in the California Insurance Code, California Business and Professions Code, California Code of Regulations, California Penal Code, and Title 18 of the United States Code.Getting Help page.